 My dream role on the stage would be to play Elle Woods in Legally Blonde, Jenna in Waitress or Eliza in Hamilton.

-I was so lucky to have recently seen Hamilton here on the West End.
+I was so lucky to have recently seen Hamilton here in the West End.
 It was better than I could have imagined.
 Other West End musicals I have seen include Annie, Wicked, the Royal Shakespeare Company’s Matilda The Musical and The Phantom of the Opera.
 I also had so much fun seeing School of Rock on Broadway and even got to go backstage and warm up with the cast.